Work with Budgets

 Date Range Based Forecasting

-To use this feature, you need to set up date-based resources.
-Configure the frequency settings in Date Range Based Resources.
+To use this option, configure the frequency settings in Date Range Based Resources.

 Date Range Based Forecasting